40th Parliament of British Columbia: Second session

 The second session opened on February 11, 2014, following a six-month recess.
 During the session 26 bills were given royal assent, all on or before May 29.
 Following through on campaign promises, a plebiscite on TransLink funding was set up with the South Coast British Columbia Transportation Authority Funding Referenda Act, the first of several new liquor laws were passed with the Liquor Control and Licensing Amendment Act and its accompanying regulations, which among other items allowed for sales of liquor at grocery stores and farmers' markets, and recommendations of the Missing Women Commission of Inquiry were implemented with the Missing Persons Act.
 To facilitate natural gas industry, the budget committed $29 million to the government's LNG strategy program, the Park Act and the Park Boundary Adjustment Policy were amended to allow more industrial activities within provincial parks, and the Natural Gas Development Statutes Amendment Act modernized the Petroleum and Natural Gas Act and revised the ability of land owners to appeal decisions concerning placement of wells, pipelines and facilities on their property.

 The Minister of Agriculture Pat Pimm introduced the Animal Health Act updating the laws concerning agricultural biosecurity and amendments to the Agricultural Land Commission Act which controversially divided the ALR into two zones, each with different regulations and application decision-making criteria.
 Citing health issues, Pimm resigned from cabinet in April and was replaced by Norm Letnick who had served previously as agriculture minister in 2012–13.
 Michelle Stilwell was promoted to cabinet to replace Letnick's position of Minister of Social Development and Social Innovation.

-The long-anticipated Water Sustainability Act modernized the laws regarding water management.
+The Water Sustainability Act modernized the laws regarding water management.
 The Off-Road Vehicle Act created the requirement that all-terrain vehicles and snowmobiles be registered and licensed.
 The Provincial Capital Commission Dissolution Act closed the Provincial Capital Commission.
 The Local Elections Campaign Financing Act and the Local Elections Statutes Amendment Act placed new regulations on local elections, like extending the terms of mayor and councils to four years from three, establishing spending limits, and requiring registration of third-party advertisers.
 The Protected Areas of British Columbia Amendment Act, 2014, removed 11 ha from Indian Arm Provincial Park and 10 ha from Elk Falls Provincial Park and added 47,873 ha to four existing conservancies.
 The government tabled back-to-work legislation regarding a strike action at the Port of Vancouver but did not pass it as the strike ended.